Dandarache/academy-fe-student/03-JavaScript/readme.md

 ## Setup Virtual Server

+### Live Server VS Code Extension

+* TIP: Use the Live Server VS Code extensions as a web server for these exercises.
+Skip the setup steps below if you use the Live Server extension.

+### Alternate virtual web server installation

 * Run `npm install` from the terminal window or from a command prompt.
 * When the installation is completed you might see some warnings, but you can ignore those.
 * Run `npm start` from the terminal window.